textpattern/textpattern.github.io/installation/post-install-and-upgrade-routines.md

 ### Troubleshoot diagnostics

-Your next stop is the [Diagnostics administation panel](https://docs.textpattern.io/administration/diagnostics-panel) to troubleshoot any warning or error messages that may be showing under **Pre-flight checks**.
+Your next stop is the [Diagnostics administration panel](https://docs.textpattern.io/administration/diagnostics-panel) to troubleshoot any warning or error messages that may be showing under **Pre-flight checks**.
 A reading of "All checks pass!" is the usual desired result.
 See noted exceptions in the [Diagnostics documentation](https://docs.textpattern.io/administration/diagnostics-panel).

 ### Build your architecture